 Growing up in New York, I was spoiled by the abundance of delis selling amazing bagels.
-It was not until I moved away did I realize, with dismay, the lack of quality bagels (and pizza for that matter!) in other areas.
+It was not until I moved away did I realized, with dismay, the lack of quality bagels (and pizza for that matter!) in other areas.

 Although I still can’t get my hands on New York bagels, making bagels at home is the next best thing.
 I like my bagels loaded with cream cheese– my favorite?
 Scallion Cream Cheese!
-And layered with good quality smoked salmon, sliced tomatoes and capers.
-But that is a full on meal, as a snack, just a schmear of some good old cream cheese suits me just fine.
+And layered with good-quality smoked salmon, sliced tomatoes, and capers.
+But that is a full-on meal, as a snack, just a schmear of some good old cream cheese suits me just fine.

 This sourdough bagel recipe is naturally leavened and low hassle– just make the dough and let it rise overnight and assemble, boil & bake the next morning.
 Now that is a #goodmorning.